 The treatment goals for the disease are to return your Miniature Schnauzer back to normal health and prevent any of the the complications that can arise from high glucose levels in the blood.

-dog health tip: Knowing that Miniature Schnauzers are prone to canine diabetes, feeding smaller more frequent meals during the day, may help regulate insulin levels and help prevent the onset of this disease.
+Knowing that Miniature Schnauzers are prone to this disease, feeding smaller more frequent meals during the day, may help regulate insulin levels and help prevent the onset of this disease.
 A healthy diet consisting of low-fat and low carbs with high-fiber foods is often best suited to keep blood sugar levels stable, along with regular exercise.

 Diabetes is as manageable in dogs, as it is in humans.